Project RAINBOW: Wallpaper

 Purcell's first concept was an absorption material to be placed on the U-2's fuselage.
 Developed by the Lincoln Lab team and Lockheed, it became known as "Wallpaper."
-It consisted of a conductive pattern printed on a flexible sheet called grid that was then glued to honeycomb that was then applied to the aircraft.
+It consisted of a conductive pattern printed on a flexible sheet called a grid that was then glued to a honeycomb that was then applied to the aircraft.
 It was intended to be effective against the higher frequency radars.

 Trapeze

 To reduce VHF (70 MHz) reflections from the leading and trailing edges of the wings, a wire was placed parallel to and ahead of each wing's leading edge and another parallel to and behind each wing's trailing edge.
 To anchor the outboard end of each wire, a fiberglass pole was attached to each wingtip to give anchor points ahead and behind the wings.
 Each wire then ran from the front end of each pole to the slipper tank (which projected in front of the wing) and from the slipper tank to the fuselage.
 Behind each wing, a wire ran from the back end of the fiberglass pole to the fuselage.
 The horizontal stabilizer was treated in a similar manner.

 To protect the engine inlets, another wire ran diagonally from the nose to the slipper tank on each wing.